Hiring continuing and fixed-term staff

 Three Faculty Common Support Model

-Refer to the fact sheet regarding professional/administration positions in the Three Faculty Common Support Model (3FCSM) is currently under review.
+The fact sheet regarding professional/administration positions in the Three Faculty Common Support Model (3FCSM) is currently under review.
 Contact email@example.com for further information.

 Academic institutional leadership chevron_right

 Academic Institutional Leadership positions

 Refer to the following policies, procedures and conditions when making senior appointments:

 Policies, strategies and plans for recruitment